GabrielCornejoB/to-do-app/README.md

 **Angular** was used as the front-end framework to request the data from the back-end framework via REST, also Angular was used along side **TypeScript**, **RxJS** and **SASS**.

-**Django** was used as the back-end framwork, as a RESTful API, receiving requests from the front-end, connecting to the **PostgreSQL** database and then replying to the front-end with data. **Django REST framework** was used to create the data models, serializers, permissions and endpoints.
+**Django** was used as the back-end framework, as a RESTful API, receiving requests from the front-end, connecting to the **PostgreSQL** database and then replying to the front-end with data. **Django REST framework** was used to create the data models, serializers, permissions and endpoints.

 # **Some images of the app**